 There are a number of organizations that can help you find work and build your career in Alberta.

-- Settlement agencies offer services to newcomers, including help with finding a job.
+- Immigrant-serving agencies offer services to newcomers, including help with finding a job.

 - The Alberta Learning Information Service website is full of publications, tip sheets and links related to employment, education and training in Alberta.